top of page

 A career-spanning retrospective exhibition of artist Do Ho Suh is coming to Tate Modern in May 2025.

-Best known for his large-scale installations, the Korean-born, London-based artist will be offering a crowd-pleasing show with a number of “immersive” works promised that will explore themes of belonging, individuality, connection and disconnection.
+Best known for his large-scale installations, the Korean-born, London-based artist will be offering a crowd-pleasing show with a number of “immersive” works that will explore the notion of the 'home' as well as themes of belonging, individuality, connection and disconnection.

-Highlights will include brand new installations which have been created especially for this exhibition at Tate Modern.
+Highlights of The Genesis Exhibition: Do Ho Suh: Walk the House will include brand new installations which have been created especially for this exhibition at Tate Modern.
 They will be seen alongside some of his most famous early large-scale works and his very famous life-size replicas of his past homes.

 Large Korean-style house with a pointed roof on show in a white-cube style gallery

-Rubbing/Loving Project: Seoul Home 2013 - 2022 Installation view at Museum of Contemporary Art Australia, Sydney, Australia.
-Photography by Jessica Maurer . © Do Ho Suh
+Rubbing/Loving Project: Seoul Home 2013 - 2022.
+Installation view at Museum of Contemporary Art Australia, Sydney.
+Photography by Jessica Maurer. © Do Ho Suh

 Suh asks timely and meaningful questions about the enigma of home, identity and how we move through and inhabit the world around us.
 He wants visitors to this show to ponder on whether home is a place, a feeling, or an idea?

 It’s not going to be all huge pieces and artworks however.
-Also shown in significant numbers will be delicate works on paper, as well as a number of videos.
+Also shown will be delicate works on paper, as well as a number of videos.

-But we do know that this is just one of a really-quite-packed 2025 exhibition programme from the gallery.
+While tickets are not yet on sale for this show, it's just one of a really-quite-packed 2025 exhibition programme from Tate Modern.

 Others to add to your to-visit list include a Leigh Bowery exhibition opening in February, and a show dedicated to Picasso’s The Three Dancers which will mark 100 years since the iconic painting was made.

-The Genesis Exhibition: Do Ho Suh opens at Tate Modern in London on 01 May 2025 and will run until 26 October.
+The Genesis Exhibition: Do Ho Suh: Walk the House opens at Tate Modern in London on 01 May 2025 and will run until 26 October.

 bottom of page